 Infants weighing less than 5 kg

-The safety and efficacy of Artemether and Lumefantrine Tablets have not been established in infants weighing less than 5 kg and no dosing recommendations can be made.
+The safety and efficacy of tablets have not been established in infants weighing less than 5 kg and no dosing recommendations can be made.
+Currently available data are described in section 5.1 and 5.2.

 Older people